khalidtab/FALAPhyl/README.md

 3. `breakdown`: Jaccard and Bray-Curtis broken down to their corresponding components (per the R package Betapart).
 ANOSIM on the two components.
 Probability density function of the components through permutation.
 4. `network`: nodes and edges based on SparCC.
 Zi-Pi graphs to determine which nodes are most interesting.
 5. `diff`: differential abundance using multiple methods, using the R package DAtest.
 Will do pairwise comparisons of selected variables.
 Will output differential abundance, power analysis, and the following graphs to help identify the best method: AUC, FDR, Power, and Scores.
-6. `subject_alpha`: For paired/repeated measures.
+6. `paired_alpha`: For paired/repeated measures.
 Alpha diversity differences but restricted to differences within a subject.
-7. `subject_beta`: For paired/repeated measures.
+7. `paired_beta`: For paired/repeated measures.
 Same as the breakdown option above, but the comparison is restricted to differences within the subject.
-8. `subject_diff`: For paired/repeated measures.
+8. `paired_diff`: For paired/repeated measures.
 Same as the diff option above, but the comparisons is restricted to differences within the subject.